Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

 We measure the accuracy on the test set with two metrics: the Weighted Absolute Percentage Error (WAPE)

 where $\mathcal{D}_{\text{test}}$ is the test set of size $N$, and the Root Mean Squared Error (RMSE)

 The WAPE is a weighted version of the Mean Absolute Percentage Error (MAPE) which handles small or zero demand values.
 Low demands are frequent in our data for some commodities with sparse demand over the year.
 Hence the importance of having a metric independent to the scale of the time series such as WAPE.
-The RMSE puts a high weight on large errors, which is also an important metric to consider.
+The RMSE \greta{is also an important metric to consider, as it} puts a high weight on large errors.